Skip to main content

 The Science of Metabolic Adaptation

-One of the most significant and often overlooked consequences of extreme is metabolic adaptation.
+One of the most significant and often overlooked consequences of extreme weight loss is metabolic adaptation.
 This is the process by which your body becomes more efficient at using energy, effectively slowing down your metabolism to match your reduced calorie intake.

 While this is a brilliant survival mechanism, it can make it incredibly difficult to maintain weight loss over the long term.
 The body essentially learns to function on fewer calories, meaning that you have to eat less and less to continue losing weight.
 This is the biological reality behind the “yo-yo” dieting phenomenon.